Skyfield: Home • Table of Contents • Changelog • API Reference

 loop.

-to select individual satellites by name or number,
+But if you instead want to select individual satellites by name or number,

 try building a lookup dictionary